nivleking/reusable-utilities/README.md

 ![Spring Boot](https://img.shields.io/badge/Spring%20Boot-3.2.5-green)
 ![PostgreSQL](https://img.shields.io/badge/PostgreSQL-latest-blue)

-> **This is my project for building reusable and personal utility services as a microservice architecture.**
+> **This is my personal project for building reusable utilities as a microservice architecture.
+It was to help my development process as a Backend Developer when needing to fulfill common enterprise needs.**

-This project provides a collection of utility services that can be easily integrated into another Spring Boot application.
+These utility services can be integrated into another Spring Boot application.

 ### 1️⃣ Email Service
 A email management system with time delay feature:
-- ✉Template-based HTML emails with dynamic variables
+- Template-based HTML emails with dynamic variables
 - Multiple file attachments support
-- Delay mechanism
+- Delay mechanism, DB records / logging
-- Logging
 - Multiple recipients (To, CC, BCC)
+- OpenAPI spec available at `docs/email-api.json`

 ### 2️⃣ Database-Driven Config Server
 Dynamic configuration management: